menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Collinsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Collinsville has few renters and college students.
 But the biggest reason it is quieter in Collinsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Collinsville may be for you.

-Collinsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Collinsville does not have a public transit system used by locals to get to and from work.

 Demographics

 Collinsville is a somewhat ethnically-diverse town.
 The people who call Collinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collinsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collinsville include English, Irish, Italian, French, and Portuguese.
+Important ancestries of people in Collinsville include English, Irish, Italian, French, and German.

 The most common language spoken in Collinsville is English.
 Other important languages spoken here include Spanish and African languages.